whroberts1411/myPersonalSite/README.md

 # myPersonalSite
- Basic personal info pages for Web Development online course
+ Basic personal info pages for Web Development online course.
+ This site will be modified and updated as the course progresses.